brookshelley/brookshelley.github.com/movies.md

     My second viewing of this movie since I saw it in theaters in Berkeley.
 I love how rad and amazing this tower-escape film is.
 The fight scenes and film style is so kinetic, and carries you through the film.
 There's not a lot in the way of plot, but some of it feels like a Die Hard homage.

+5. **Hunt for the Wilderpeople**

+    Ahhh, this ruled!
+Sam Neil, and the kid are spectacular.
+Taika has a lovely cameo as a bizarre priest.
+This might end up being the best movie I see this year, and it had me laughing pretty consistently throughout.

+6. **I Don't Feel at Home in This World Anymore**

+    Elijah Wood is doing his all in this movie, as is Melanie Lynskey.
+This goes off the rails midway through, and becomes a thrillride, but keeps up the laughs.
+Also, yay for a movie that's set in Portland.

 ## [2017](#2017)<a name="2017"></a>